 - 1. Course work or a program of study must be pertinent to the needs of the College and/or duties of the employee.
 The course work or program of study must be taken at an accredited institution of higher education.
 The course work must provide the employee with additional areas of competence.
 Employees have the option to receive prior approval of course work by completing the Tuition Reimbursement Application and submitting it to the Dean/Supervisor for their signature before registering for courses that will be submitted for tuition reimbursement when they are completed. - 2.
 All course work applied for under the Tuition Reimbursement Guidelines must normally be taken outside of regular work hours on the employee's own time.
-However, courses may be authorized during normal working hours if approved in writing by the immediate supervisor and the appropriate member of Chancellor's Cabinet.

-- 3. Reimbursement is for tuition and fees but does not include reimbursement for books, or any other related expenses. - 4.
-The tuition reimbursement period will be for the academic year (September 1 to August 31). - 5.
+However, courses may be authorized during normal working hours if approved in writing by the immediate supervisor and the appropriate member of Chancellor's Cabinet. - 3.
+Reimbursement is for tuition and fees but does not include reimbursement for books, or any other related expenses. - 4.
+The tuition reimbursement period will be for the fiscal year (July 1 to June 30).
+Reimbursement will be made and expensed to the fiscal year in which the course ends (e.g. class begins 6/1/17 and ends 7/30/17, reimbursement will be considered as a distribution for the 2017-2018 fiscal year.) - 5.
 Employees applying for tuition reimbursement must provide to the Human Resources Department a completed tuition reimbursement application, a completed check request, an official grade report/or copy and receipt for tuition and fees paid in order to receive any reimbursement under their plan of work.
-Such courses must have grade(s) of a "B" or higher and the courses must be completed within the academic year. - 6.
+Such courses must have grade(s) of a "B" or higher and the courses must be completed within the fiscal year. - 6.
 Incomplete ("I") grades must be made up within the same or following academic year in order to receive reimbursement.
-Incomplete grades not made up in the same or following academic year shall not be eligible for reimbursement in future years. - 7.
+Incomplete grades not made up in the same or following fiscal year shall not be eligible for reimbursement in future years. - 7.
 The maximum total of tuition and fees paid to any individual will be equal to \$350.00 per credit hour up to a maximum of \$2,500 per academic year.
 If tuition and fees are less than \$350.00 per credit hour, reimbursement will be for the amount of the actual receipt. - 8.
 Continuing education courses will be reimbursed only if a grade is awarded. - 9.
-Courses at other colleges and universities that are equivalent to Oakland Community College classes are not eligible for tuition reimbursement. - 10.
-Receipts and official/or copy of grade report with check request must be submitted within thirty (30) days of course completion.
+Courses at other colleges and universities that are equivalent to Oakland Community College classes are not eligible for tuition reimbursement.

+- 10. Receipts and official/or copy of grade report with check request must be submitted within thirty (30) days of course completion.
 Wherein possible, reimbursement will be made twenty (20) days following submission of official grade report/or copy and valid tuition receipt. - 11.
 Each employee will receive, in full, their requested tuition and fee reimbursement amounts according to the guidelines listed above and subject to the maximum fees shown above.